smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 }
 ```

-This example shows how an extended SendNotification for an onCommand would instead trigger a button press on the HMI causing the OnCommand to be sent.
+This example shows how an extended `SendNotification` for an `OnCommand` would instead trigger a button press on the HMI causing the `OnCommand` to be sent.

 ```json
 {